Al Arbour: New York Islanders (1973–1986)

 Despite achieving great regular season success, culminating in the 1978–79 campaign in which they finished with the best record in the NHL, the Islanders suffered a series of letdowns in the playoffs.
 In both 1976 and 1977, they lost in the semi-finals to the eventual champion Montreal Canadiens, and then suffered an upset loss to the Toronto Maple Leafs in the 1978 quarter-finals, on a game-winning goal by Lanny McDonald in overtime of Game 7.
 Then, in 1979, the rival Rangers defeated Arbour's Islanders in the semi-finals 4–2.
 Arbour won the Jack Adams Award for the team's stellar regular season.

 During the 1979–80 season, the Islanders struggled.
 However, following the acquisition of Butch Goring in March, the Islanders completed the regular season with a 12-game unbeaten streak.
 The regular season run carried over to the playoffs and the Islanders captured their first Stanley Cup championship on May 24, 1980, by defeating the Philadelphia Flyers in overtime of Game 6.

 Arbour and the Islanders went on to capture 3 more Cups in a row, a record for an American hockey club.
 Along the way, they set records for consecutive regular season victories, consecutive Finals victories, and playoff series victories.
-By the time the Islanders were dethroned by the Edmonton Oilers in the 1984 Stanley Cup Finals, they had strung together 19 straight playoff series victories, a professional sports record.
+By the time the Islanders were dethroned by the Edmonton Oilers in the 1984 Stanley Cup Final, they had strung together 19 straight playoff series victories, a professional sports record.
 No team in any of the four major sports has strung together four consecutive championships since.
 The closest a team in any of the major four North American professional sports has come was when the New York Yankees (MLB), who were one out away from their fourth consecutive World Series championship, fell in the seventh game of the series to the Arizona Diamondbacks in 2001.